Choose your language

 Limit to network

-network IP subnet ranges and gateways
+Network IP subnet ranges and gateways

 User must be connected to ANY ONE of the defined networks